-HOUSE DOGSHouse dogs' pad soreness has another set of issues: salt and chemical snow melts.
+House DogsHouse dogs' pad soreness has another set of issues: salt and chemical snow melts.
 The ice melts dry out the pad, causing cracking and licking.
 Washing your dog's feet help but the drying has already started.
-Replace the moisture with Rescue Derm to heal the chemical damage.
-Rescue Derm gives relief with the first treatment, and it doesn't stain your furniture.
+Replace the moisture with Musher's Secret to heal the chemical damage without staining your furniture.

 Stay ahead of the soreness before it affects performance and normal activity, whether it is aggressive hunting or jogging.
 By keeping your dog's feet and pads protected, you can ensure your dog's comfort throughout the winter months - and that's a win for both owner and athlete!